hbctraining/main/registrations/AllFunders_Intro-to-scRNAseq-Python.md

 ---

 ### **Description:**
 This **hands-on** workshop will instruct participants on how to design a **single-cell RNA-seq experiment**, and **how to efficiently manage and analyze the data** starting from count matrices.
-This will be a hands-on workshop in which we will focus on using the Seurat package in R.
+This will be a hands-on workshop in which we will focus on using the Scanpy package in Python.

 ---